vaishakp/waveformtools/docs/source/waveforms.rst

 `spherical_array` class
 -----------------------

-The `spherical_array` class is the coordinate space ($`\theta, \phi`$) representation of waveforms time series data.
+The `spherical_array` class is the coordinate space (:math:`\theta, \phi`) representation of waveforms time series data.
 This contains data represented on a spherical grid and has the following main features

 1. The grid is staggered across the poles to circumvent dealing with coordinate singularities.
 2. Transformation/ expansion to spectral basis i.e. `modes_array` given the spin weight.